pyeventsourcing/esdbclient/README.md

 assert events[1].data == event2.data
 ```

-The example below shows how to read a limited number of the recorded events
+The example below shows how to read a limited number (one) of the recorded
-in a stream backwards from a given stream position.
+events in a stream backwards from a given stream position.

 ```python
 events = list(